 Getting a student loan refund check follows specific steps:

-First: The office of financial aid must award all of the student’s financial aid and student loans.
+First: The office of financial aid must award all of the student’s financial aid including federal and private student loans.
 While awarding this funding, it is the financial aid department’s responsibility to make sure they meet the federal regulations for the cost of attendance.
-A normal cost of attendance for college includes the cost of tuition, room, board, transportation, books and miscellaneous expenses.
+A normal cost of attendance for college includes the cost of tuition, room and board, transportation, books and miscellaneous expenses.
 When added together, the cost of attendance is always greater than the actual charges on the tuition statement.
 The cost of attendance is established as a maximum amount of total funding that can pay to a student account during any academic period, and is meant to prevent students from borrowing far more than they actually need for reasonable living expenses.

 Third: For most students looking to get a refund check, there is a supplemental student loan that must first pay to the account.
 When regular financial aid is not enough to cover the entire bill, students turn to an alternative loan or a parent plus loan to cover it.
 Many times the refund check can only be made available after this additional loan pays out.
 There is a specific procedure followed to make this happen.